Turbot (Caught at sea)

 Turbot is a valuable bycatch species in beam (67%) and otter trawl (25%) and gillnet and trap (8%) fisheries for flatfish (plaice and sole) and other demersal species.
 Quota restrictions apply only to the North Sea, where around 90% of the catches in the Northeast Atlantic are taken.

-Beam trawls disturb seabed habitats and in the North Sea, beam trawlers have reduced the biomass and production of bottom-dwelling organisms.
+Beam trawls disturb seabed habitats in the North Sea and reduce the biomass and production of bottom-dwelling organisms.
 Sustained fishing within the core areas for this fishery are in relatively shallow areas of fine sand and sandy mud which are heavily fished.
 This has resulted in a shift from communities dominated by relatively sessile, emergent and high biomass species to communities dominated by infaunal, smaller bodied and faster growing organisms.
 The penetration depth of a beam trawl depends on sediment characteristics and varies between 1 cm and 8 cm.
 Trawls leave detectable marks on the seabed and the pressure exerted on the sea floor is strongly related to the towing speed, which is very high in flatfish fisheries as the gear itself is very heavy.
 The habitat risks are related to the types of seabed communities and other sources of seabed disturbance such as wave and tidal action.
 Within the North Sea, one of the more sensitive habitats that may be impacted by beam trawl is slow growing Sabellaria reef, frequently found in shallower areas of the southern North Sea.
 Further north, the large and very long-lived bivalve Arctica islandica (Ocean quahog), can also suffer damage in trawls.
 Some spatial management is in place but there remains a need to implement management measures in many designated marine protected areas to allow for the protection and recovery of these areas and sensitive designated features.

 There are MPAs designated to protect seabed features from damaging activities in this region.
 The fishery overlaps with parts of these MPAs, but the proportion of the catch coming from these areas is expected to be relatively low in relation to the unit of assessment (i.e. less than 20% of the catch) and so these impacts have not been assessed within the scale of this rating.
 Given the important role that MPAs have in recovering the health and function of our seas, MCS encourages the supply chain to identify if their specific sources are being caught from within MPAs.
 If sources are suspected of coming from within designated and managed MPAs, MCS advises businesses to: establish if the fishing activity is operating legally inside a designated and managed MPA; and to request evidence from the fishery or managing authority to demonstrate that the activity is not damaging to protected features or a threat to the conservation objectives of the site[s].